 How to Configure Shared Content Between Sites

-My goal was to make the plugin usage as simple and intuitive as possible.
+My goal was to make using the plugin as simple and intuitive as possible.
 But anyway, let me guide you through the installation process step by step.

 1. Activate the plugin for Multisite Network

-Once you added the plugin to your website, you have to “Network activate” it.
-In order to do so, please go to My Sites > Network Admin > Plugins and click “Network activate” link.
+Once you add the plugin to your website, you need to “Network activate” it.
+In order to do so, please go to My Sites > Network Admin > Plugins and click the “Network activate” link.

 2. Configure the plugin